Symplectic vector space: Standard symplectic space

+Similarly, for the field of complex numbers, we may choose a unitary basis.
+This proves the spectral theory of antisymmetric matrices.

+Lagrangian form

 There is another way to interpret this standard symplectic form.
 Since the model space R2n used above carries much canonical structure which might easily lead to misinterpretation, we will use "anonymous" vector spaces instead.
 Let V be a real vector space of dimension n and V∗ its dual space.
 Now consider the direct sum W = V ⊕ V^{∗} of these spaces equipped with the following form: